Honey Lemon: Disney version

 Honey Lemon appears in Big Hero 6, voiced by Genesis Rodriguez.
-This version is a Latina student of the San Fransokyo Institute of Technology who specializes in chemistry.
+This version is a student of the San Fransokyo Institute of Technology who specializes in chemistry.
 Co-director Chris Williams said, "She's a glass-is-half-full kind of person.
 But she has this mad-scientist quality with a twinkle in her eye—there's more to Honey than it seems."
 Honey Lemon wears bright pink armor that was built by Hiro with a mechanical purse that can mix different chemical elements, allowing her to create balls that she can use as explosives, traps, or safe exits.

 Honey Lemon appears in Big Hero 6: The Series, with Rodriguez reprising the role.